ConductorOne/baton-1password/README.md

   help               Help about any command

 Flags:
+      --auth-type string                  Options: "user" (default) and "service".
+If using "service" auth the OP_SERVICE_ACCOUNT_TOKEN is required.
-      --address string                    required: Sign in address of your 1Password account ($BATON_ADDRESS) --email string                      required: Email for your 1Password account. ($BATON_EMAIL) --secret-key string                 required: Secret Key for your 1Password account. ($BATON_SECRET_KEY) --password string                   Password for your 1Password account. ($BATON_PASSWORD) If not provided, manual input required.
+      --address string                    Sign in address of your 1Password account ($BATON_ADDRESS) --email string                      Email for your 1Password account. ($BATON_EMAIL) --secret-key string                 Secret Key for your 1Password account. ($BATON_SECRET_KEY) --password string                   Password for your 1Password account. ($BATON_PASSWORD) If not provided, manual input required.
       --client-id string                  The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string              The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET)